Leaving Great Rollright to join the D'Arcy Dolton Way

 You need to retrace your steps along the track inside the road hedge and pass the Whispering Knights to regain the D’Arcy Dalton Way.
 Here, turn right (SW) and, crops permitting, go straight ahead across the field track.
 Do not follow the grassy field margin down the hill (SE), as this only takes you round an unnecessary detour.
 On the far side of the field continue ahead.
 As you descend, the church of Little Rollright comes into view.
 At the bottom of the hill, reach a metalled road in the hamlet of Little Rollright (2½ mls/4 km from the start).
 Cross the road and bear left to follow the narrow path between hedges, now in a southerly direction.
 There is no further real change in direction until arrival at Salford.
 Following the waymarks, leave the hamlet behind, a short ascent leading to two metal kissing gates on Manor Farm.
 Continue ahead across the slope, with Chipping Norton visible across the valley to the left (E.).

 Further on, discs on the right, on each post of a field gate, indicate we go through and turn left along the other side of the hedge.
 (If you miss the waymark discs, no matter, the track you are on will lead you to Salford).
 Follow the path through the wood ahead and emerge over a stile, crossing fields and more waymarked stiles: bear left across the last field in front of Rectory Farm house to reach the edge of the village of Salford.
 Descend Roses Lane; at the bottom of the hill, a footpath sign on a wall to the left reads “Chipping Norton, 1½ miles” (measured on the map, the distance is rather less).
 (4¼ mls/7 km. from start).
-Optionally, turn right and continue a few yards to the village pub, The Black Horse, opposite the Village Hall.
+Optionally, turn right and continue a few yards to the village pub, opposite the Village Hall.

 From the Chipping Norton footpath sign, leave the D’Arcy Dalton Way and Salford, heading E. and passing between the buildings of Village Farm.
 Follow a clearly defined track, then path (the Shakespeare Way) straight ahead, gaining height until the town of “Chippy” appears over the ridge.
 Crossing two access roads, continue down to the bottom of the hill.
 A slight deviation to the left passes the Communal Orchard; keep right to reach a thoughtfully placed seat adjacent to the cemetery.
 The two variants converge at a footbridge over a stream; cross this to reach the Recreation Ground.
 Exit onto New Street, climbing the hill past the Baptist Church.
 Cross the road back to the Chipping Norton New St. car park (5½ mls /9 km.).
 End of walk.